vjeux/pokemon-showdown-rs/ABILITIES_TODO.md

 ## Status

 All 314 abilities have been reviewed and documented.
 The codebase now has:
-- ~118 abilities with full working implementations (+13 this session)
+- ~123 abilities with full or partial working implementations (+5 this session)
-- ~196 abilities with detailed TODO documentation explaining what's needed
+- ~191 abilities with detailed TODO documentation explaining what's needed

 The majority of un-implemented abilities require infrastructure that doesn't exist yet:
 - Weather system (effectiveWeather, field.isWeather)